WolfgangDrescher/wolfcms-plugin-gallery/README.md

 Features
 --------

 - Set own upload images and thumbnails and their sizes.
-It is possible the define multiple files!
+It is possible to define multiple files!
 - Uploaded images will resize with the [Image.php](https://github.com/ WolfgangDrescher/Image) class.
 - Autodetection of Exif data from JPGs for name and description of the image.